Finding Design Tools & Assets

 - Graphic Design: Need something with a slick design but can't afford to hire a graphic designer?
 Try out the customizable templates at Canva.

 - Prototyping: This team of two tools can help.
 The Adobe Comp CC app allows you to quickly mockup screens/pages.
-Import those into the Pop app to make quick interactive prototypes of interactive media.
+Import those into the Pop app or in Marvel to make quick interactive prototypes of interactive media.

 - Layout Ideas: If you'r stumped for how to layout a page or screen, get some great ideas from this PDF poster.
 Leveraging the grid method for layout, it shows ALL 892 unique ways a 3x4 grid can be used for layouts.